RDLLab/hmi-twoaxis-simplatform/README.md

 ## Running the Simulation

 Because there is so much data being sent between GAMA and OPPT, it is important to follow these steps precisely.

+Before you run these steps, make sure you have unzipped `oppt_install.zip`.

 1. In the [GAMA IDE](https://gama-platform.org/download), import the directory `HMIGamaInterface`.
 2. Press the green play button at the top of the GAMA window.
 This will take you to the grid.
 You should see two categories on the left of the screen: `Robots` and `Random Agents`.
 3. If you wish to change the existing random agent settings, you may do so.
 In the category `Number of Random Agents`, you will see a map of random agent types corresponding to how many of them will be in the simulation.
 You can edit this map and, provided you add images and define a transition matrix, create new types as well.
 Make sure that the number of locations and conditions for each type in `Random Agent Locations` and `Random Agent Conditions` respectively match how many random agents are in the simulation as defined by `Number of Random Agents`.
 Note that the `Robot` parameters have not been extensively tested, and so are not guaranteed to work just yet.